 Based on Dr. Moore's thorough literature review, extensive modal analysis, detailed analysis of Rainbow Bridge seismometer data, and understanding that Rainbow Bridge is a unique, irreplaceable natural resource with exceptional cultural significance, Dr. Moore has offered conservative helicopter standoff distances to protect Rainbow Bridge from potential damage.
-Dr. Moore recommends prohibiting helicopter flight within a 1⁄4 mile (1320 ft. or 400 m) horizontal radius of Rainbow Bridge for elevations below 5000 ft.
+Dr. Moore recommends prohibiting helicopter flight within a /4 mile (1320 ft. or 400 m) horizontal radius of Rainbow Bridge for elevations below 5000 ft.
 MSL (i.e. 1000 ft. or 320 m above the top of the bridge).
 Dr. Moore further suggests that any helicopter pass-bys and hover activity within these areas be expressly prohibited.
+These findings are documented in an interim report, provided to NPS in June, 2015.
+A peer review of the report is being conducted and is expected to be completed before public review of an air tour Agreement occurs.